Concepts

 Job

 A Job is the central unit of a GenAI interaction in wavebird.
-When a user sends a prompt, the app creates a Job through createJob().
+When your app opens a sponsoring slot, it creates a Job through createJob().
 The Job brackets everything together: the AI request, the sponsor slots, and the proof trail.

-created->completed/failed/aborted - A Job has exactly one Generation and
+• A Job has exactly one Generation and 0..n Sponsor Slots.

-A note on the prompt field: The prompt text you pass to createJob() is sent to the CSL, not to the ad market.
+A note on context: You can start with only job_type and let the SDK default the rest.
+When you want matching context without sharing prompt text, send context.topic.
+If you choose to send prompt, the prompt text you pass to createJob() is sent to the CSL, not to the configured ad path.
 The CSL's data firewall extracts only an abstract topic category and the language.
 Raw prompt text never reaches SSPs, DSPs, or advertisers.

 Generation